MyCryptoHQ/knowledge-base-content/how-to/migrating/moving-from-mycrypto-to-metamask.md

 ## Loose keys

 - If you click on the little man-switchy icon in the top-right corner after importing a private key, then you will see your new imported address with the word "loose" under it.
 - "Loose" keys on MetaMask are imported private keys.
-These keys are NOT secured by the MetaMask backup seed phrases.
+These keys are NOT secured by the MetaMask Secret Recovery Phrase.

 ## Transferring your funds